Roennev/first-todo-app/README.md

 ## Version 2

-- [x] Add function to add a todo.
+- [X] Add function to add a todo.
-- [x] Add function to edit a todo.
+- [X] Add function to edit a todo.
-- [x] Add function to remove a todo.
+- [X] Add function to remove a todo.

 ## Version 3

-- [ ] Initiallize todos variable with objects.
+- [X] Initiallize todos variable with objects.
-- [ ] Rewrite the add function to add objects to the array.
+- [X] Rewrite the add function to add objects to the array.
-- [ ] The edit function should edit the objects.
+- [X] The edit function should edit the objects.

+## Version 4

-- [ ] Add a function to toggle a todo state.
+- [X] Add a function to toggle a todo state.

+## Version 5

+- [X] Should make a function for displaying todos.
+- [X] displayTodos should show todoText property
+- [X] displaytodos should show completed property